agoodkind/macos-smc-fan/README.md

 **Key Changes from Legacy:**

-- Active daemon-based thermal management replaces passive SMC automation
+- Active daemon-based thermal management replaces passive SMC automaton
-- Fan mode writes are blocked by default ("system mode")
 - SMC operations moved to firmware layer
-- Discovery of diagnostic unlock mechanism that temporarily disables daemon enforcement

-Experimental testing identified a diagnostic flag (`Ftst`) that temporarily disables daemon enforcement.
-Decompiled code analysis confirms this mechanism is consistent across M1-M4 generations.
-Manual control can be maintained with an active privileged process.

 Note: A separate process called `thermald` also runs on these Macs.
 Analysis of its imports shows it monitors power/thermal metrics and publishes **thermal pressure levels** (nominal/fair/serious/critical) via system notifications for apps to react to [^1].
 It does not directly control fans (that's `thermalmonitord`'s role).
 It appears that they are complementary: `thermald` reports, `thermalmonitord` acts.

 #### M3 and M4 Generation

-Thermal management changed slightly, however more research is needed to establish any significant changes.

-**Additional Restrictions:**

-- **Thermal Controller Response Times**: Decompiled code analysis possibly reveals a new thermal management component with faster response times (250ms polling under load vs 4000ms idle), resulting in more aggressive daemon reclaim behavior
-- **More Aggressive Enforcement**: Faster polling makes manual override more challenging to maintain under thermal load

-The diagnostic unlock mechanism continues to function for mode transitions.
+**Key Changes**
+- Fan mode writes are blocked by default ("system mode")
+- Discovery of diagnostic unlock mechanism that temporarily disables daemon enforcement

+Experimental testing identified a diagnostic flag (`Ftst`) that temporarily disables daemon enforcement.
+Decompiled code analysis confirms this mechanism is consistent across M3-M4 generations.
+Manual control can be maintained with an active privileged process.
 See [Daemon Reclaim Behavior](#daemon-reclaim-behavior) for technical details.

 #### M5+